-The General retention and disposal authority: higher and further education records (GA47) is approved for use by all NSW public offices providing higher and further education, including the Universities, TAFE NSW and the Department of Education.
+The General retention and disposal authority: higher & further education and research records (GA47) is approved for use by all NSW public offices providing higher and further education, including the Universities, TAFE NSW and the Department of Education, and for public offices with a formal research function.
 For primary and secondary education records see FA387.

 This authority applies to any organisation, facility or service which is part of the NSW public health system, universities, NSW councils and county councils, and NSW public offices which have custody and control of general practice medical records.